Every new product your company launches should have a go-to-market strategy. Otherwise, your brilliant new creation may flop when it hits the market.

 The product manager only focuses on financials when making the GTM plan.
 The difference between a GTM and a P&L is that a go-to-market strategy anticipates a product’s performance on the market.
 However, a profit-and-loss statement looks at the product’s expenses and income after its launch.
 To a PM, a successful product goes beyond its monetary profitability to customer satisfaction.

-MVP Match has connections with numerous freelance professionals who have built and launched products for other companies.
-Contact us to get connected with the for-contract operatives your business needs.
+Tap into MVP Match's community and find experts who have built and launched products for other companies.
+Contact us to get connected.

 If you’re a marketing or product expert, we invite you to join MVP Match’s community of freelance professionals to get paired with companies needing your expertise.